 Some will need a lot of time to figure out how to do it.
-They may not be ready until they are 9 or even ten months old.
-But that doesn’t mean your baby isn’t smart or they’re developing too slowly.
+They may not be ready until they are nine or even 10 months old.
+But that doesn’t mean your baby isn’t smart or that they’re developing too slowly.

 Babies develop at different rates (2).
 Try not to compare your baby to your friend’s baby who might have mastered holding his bottle earlier than your little guy.
 As moms, our little ones rely on us to love and support their learning, no matter how quickly or slowly that is!

 If your baby isn’t showing any interest in trying to hold his bottle at an age when many of his peers already are, don’t worry.
 I remember with my first baby, I would start to worry whenever my baby hadn’t reached a milestone by the magical date that was mentioned in baby books.